Life (American TV series): Main

 In the second season finale, Sarah Shahi is visibly pregnant, which was announced in early 2009.
 She started to work fewer hours on set.
 The storyline used was that Reese was on temporary assignment working for the FBI.
-Gabrielle Union filled in for Reese as Crews' temporary partner, Detective Jane Seever.
+Gabrielle Union filled in for Reese as Crews's temporary partner, Detective Jane Seever.

 Reese's inner demons are what attracted Shahi to play the character.
 Specifically she said, "I like the fact that she has a dark side and she has some demons that she needs to overcome."